UlordChain/go-ipfs/exchange/bitswap/README.md

 # Bitswap

 ## Protocol
-Bitswap is the data trading module for ipfs, it manages requesting and sending blocks to and from other peers in the network.
+Bitswap is the data trading module for udfs, it manages requesting and sending blocks to and from other peers in the network.
 Bitswap has two main jobs, the first is to acquire blocks requested by the client from the network.
 The second is to judiciously send blocks in its possession to other peers who want them.